jhwohlgemuth/pwsh-prelude/README.md

 Naturally, it has ***ZERO external dependencies***<sup>[[2]](#2)</sup> and (mostly) works on Linux<sup>[[3]](#3)</sup> ;)

-> "It is almost like he just browsed the [awesome-powershell](https://github.com/janikvonrotz/awesome-powershell) repository, read some Powershell scripting blogs, and then added all his favorite functions and aliases into a grab-bag module..."
+> "It is almost like someone just browsed the [awesome-powershell](https://github.com/janikvonrotz/awesome-powershell) repository, read some Powershell scripting blogs, and then added all their favorite functions and aliases into a grab-bag module..."
 *- Anonymous*

 Quick Start